Black-Photon/old-blog/pages/info.md

 layout: page
 title: "About"
 subheadline: "Who am I?"
-teaser: "My name is Joseph Keane, and I'm a programmer in the UK, currently in the 2nd year of a CS degree at Warwick"
+teaser: "My name is Joseph Keane, and I'm a programmer in the UK, about to finish a CS degree at Warwick"
 permalink: "/info/"
 header:
     image_fullwidth: "tellas.png"